Public Media News

 PBS and member stations are No. 1 in public trust and an "excellent" use of tax dollars.
 PBS was also called the most fair network for news and public affairs.

-PBS KIDS was named the most educational TV/media brand, the safest destination for children to watch television or visit online, and the top provider of content that helps children build reading and math skills.
+PBS KIDS was named the most educational TV/media brand, the safest destination for children to the top provider of content that helps children build reading and math skills.
 (2012 Harris Poll)